carbon-language/carbon-lang/bolt/README.txt

-BOLT
+Bolt
 ====

-  BOLT is a post-link optimizer developed to speed up large applications.
+  Bolt is a post-link optimizer developed to speed up large applications.
   It achieves speed-ups by optimizing application's code layout based on an execution profile gathered by sampling profilers such as Linux `perf` tool.
-  BOLT could operate on any binary with symbol table, but for maximum gains it utilizes relocations saved by a linker (--emit-relocs).
+  Bolt could operate on any binary with symbol table, but for maximum gains it utilizes relocations saved by a linker (--emit-relocs).

-  NOTE: Currently BOLT support is limited to non-PIC/PIE binaries.
+  NOTE: Currently Bolt support is limited to non-PIC/non-PIE binaries.

 INSTALLATION
 ============

-  BOLT heavily uses LLVM libraries and by design it is built as one of LLVM tools.
+  Bolt heavily uses LLVM libraries and by design it is built as one of LLVM tools.
 The build process in not much different from regular LLVM.

-  Start with cloning LLVM and BOLT repos:
+  Start with cloning LLVM and Bolt repos:

   > git clone https://github.com/llvm-mirror/llvm llvm
   > cd llvm/tools